 We do not plan to add captions to live audio or video streams.
 However, we will always aim to provide subtitled versions of pre-recorded videos produced.

-We plan to identify and fix issues according to the timescales shown for each area above, in partnership with our technical support providers NHS Wales Informatics Service.
+We plan to identify and fix issues according to the timescales shown for each area above, in partnership with our technical support providers Digital Healthcare Wales.

 We are also planning to amend our publication standards to take account of the need to make our information accessible via the website and any apps that we may use in future.

-This statement was prepared in October 2020, based on technical compliance and non-compliance as identified by our technical support providers.
-The website will be reviewed, both internally and externally over the coming months and our statement will be updated in January 2021.
+This statement was reviewed in November 2022, based on updated technical compliance and non-compliance as identified by our technical support providers.

 This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines V2.1 level AA, and these tests have been carried out internally.